 The fortress, more properly called a promontory fort, at Burghead was large, covering an area of three hectares or 7.5 acres.
 This made it three times the size of any other centre of power in Early Historic Scotland.
 The fort seems to have been occupied from the late 300s and continued as a major centre until the late 800s.
-In 884 Torridun, as it was known at the time, was captured by Sigurd the Powerful, the Norse Earl of Orkney.
+In 884 Torridun, as it was known at the time, was captured by Sigurd the Mighty, the Norse Earl of Orkney.
 The indications are that Sigurd rebuilt the fortress and it then became a centre of Norse power in Moray until their defeat by the Scots in 1010.
 Under the Norse the fortress became known by the Danish name Burghe, which much later became Burghe-head.

 The spectacular earthworks that continued to stand on the promontory until 1805 caused considerable interest among our more recent ancestors, who tended to attribute them either to the Norse or to the Romans, who almost certainly penetrated this far into Caledonia.

 The truth seems to be rather different.
 It is now generally agreed that Moray was the heartland of the Pictish Kingdom of Fortriu.
 This was peopled by the tribe referred to by the Romans as the Verturiones, whose descendents are sometimes known as Waerteras, but much more commonly just referred to as the northern Picts: to distinguish them from the southern Picts who lived in what is now Perthshire and Angus.